Cycle amidst the majestic Southern Alps, past blue glacial-fed lakes, and towards the sparkling Pacific coast on this 8-day Alps 2 Ocean itinerary.

 This section of the Alps 2 Ocean Cycle trail is a must do for towering views of New Zealand’s highest mountain – Aoraki/Mt Cook, the scenic helicopter ride and true high country hospitality.
 If the helicopter ride isn’t for you, then begin the track on the east side of Lake Pukaki at Tekapo B Power Station.

-A quiet and stunning country road following the eastern shores of Lake Pukaki takes you to Twizel, built in 1968 as a base for workers constructing a major hydroelectric power plant.
-Nowadays it is popular for its mountains and lakes lifestyle.
+A quiet and stunning country road following the eastern shores of Lake Pukaki takes you to Twizel.
+The town was built in 1968 as a base for workers constructing a major hydroelectric power plant.
+Nowadays it is popular for its mountains and lakes.
 Take a break on your ride and savour the fresh flavours of the award-winning Mt Cook Alpine Salmon.

-You’ll follow scenic roads and ride across a canal bridge before descending towards the lake foreshore that takes you to Ohau Weir (note, see alps2ocean.com for alternate route when Ohau Weir is in flood).
+You’ll follow scenic roads and ride across a canal bridge before descending towards the lake foreshore, which takes you to Ohau Weir (note, see alps2ocean.com(opens in new window) for alternate route when Ohau Weir is in flood).
 Lake Ohau is one of the region’s best kept secrets – it is simply stunning!

 Riding east down Waitaki Valley, you’ll cross Sailors Cutting, a popular boating and camping destination.
 Otematata, a small village with accommodation options, was built to service the construction of New Zealand’s largest man made dam – the Benmore Hydro Dam.

 This is an easy section of the trail, mostly on sealed road.
 It narrates a rich hydroelectric history through a series of dams, including the impressive Benmore Hydro Dam.
 Kurow sits at the junction of two rivers and offers plenty of water activities, including jet boating and fishing.